Stardust Melodies –

 When I had a deep dive in my craft corner to find a suitable Aran yarn for Pam‘s test I came across some squares made from a pattern I bought 5 years ago

-Stardust Melodies – the pattern
+Stardust Melodies – The pattern

 Stardust Melodies is a design by Polly Plum – 24 beautiful, textured afghan blocks.